8. Statements¶

 If an expression represents a condition and is successfully evaluated as true, then statement1 is executed.
 Otherwise, statement2 is executed (if provided).
 A compile-time error occurs if the expression type is not boolean.

-matches the first if
+Any else matches the first if of an if statement:

 1 if (Cond1)